 As you can imagine, approached with this comprehensive mindset, this subject fills volumes of very dry, scholarly tomes.
 Unless your professional calling is to be an estate planning attorney, these scholarly tomes can (and will) cure anyone of insomnia.
 So, what do you really need to know to enjoy Life & Estate Planning Peace of Mind?

-Let’s walk through a general overview of four (4) challenges that can only be overcome by proper Life & Estate Planning.
+Let’s walk through a general overview of five (5) challenges that can only be overcome by proper Life & Estate Planning.
 They are:

-At a minimum, each adult American needs a Durable Power of Attorney for Financial Matters, along with a Health Care Treatment Directive/Durable Power of Attorney for Health Care Matters and Anatomical Gift Declaration.
+At a minimum, each adult American needs a Durable Power of Attorney for Financial Decisions and an Advance Health Care Directive (i.e., Health Care Treatment Directive/Durable Power of Attorney for Health Care Matters and Anatomical Gift Declaration).
 Note: These legal instruments may be combined into one instrument or remain separate instruments.
-Why separate instruments, which is my practice?
+Why separate instruments?
+Which approach do I recommend?

 As Benjamin Franklin famously observed, there are but two (2) certainties in life: Death & Taxes.
 Unfortunately, only one of these certainties (taxes) can be completely avoided by proper planning.
 We will address that certainty first.